gamesbook/protograf/docs/source/additional_commands.rst

 ..
 NOTE::

-  There is a section with more in-depth discussion on the :doc:`use of fonts <using_fonts>` which could be helpful, especially if you have problems...
+  There is a section with much more in-depth discussion on the :doc:`use of fonts <using_fonts>` which could be helpful, especially if you have problems...